aiidateam/aiida-tutorials/docs/sections/managing_data/groups.md

 Any deletion operation related to groups will not affect the nodes themselves.
 For example if you delete a group, the nodes that belonged to the group will remain in the database.
 The same happens if you remove nodes from the group -- they will remain in the database but won't belong to the group any more.
+You can delete all nodes in the group along with the group itself by adding option `--delete-nodes` to the `verdi group delete` command.

 :::